 St. Columba’s Church Site Has Been A Place of Pilgrimage For Over 1,500 Years:

-“Under Bare Benbulben’s Head In Drumcliffe Churchyard Yeats Is Laid….” and although Drumcliffe is best known around the world as the final resting place of William B. Yeats, the site on which St. Columba’s Church stands has been a place of Christian worship for over 1500 years.
+“Under Bare Benbulben’s Head In Drumcliffe Churchyard Yeats Is Laid….” and although Drumcliffe is best known around the world as the final resting place of the poet William B. Yeats, the site on which St. Columba’s Church stands has been a place of Christian worship for over 1500 years.

 St. Columcille founded a monastry in Drumcliffe in 574 and at that time, it was one of his principal religious houses, together with Derry, Durrow and Kells.
 Christians have been worshipping here since that time.